Tom Bimmermann

-Tom Bimmermann (born December 26, 1971) is a Luxembourgian composer.
+Tom Bimmermann (born December 26, 1971) is a Luxembourgish composer.

 Career

 Bimmermann studied from 1980 to 1992 at the Utrecht Conservatory.
 There he studied harmony, counterpoint, fugue, and the musical aesthetics of a piano.
 From 1993 until 1996, he studied at the Mozarteum in Salzburg, obtaining a Symphony Orchestra Conductor diploma.
 A member of The Luxembourg Society for Contemporary Music, his film scores include Verso (2009), Monster Kids (2008), Brotherhood of Blood (2007), and Why.